spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-product-feature.md

 Ensure the following:
 1. After executing the `console sync:data product_concrete` command, product data including images is synced to Elasticsearch product concrete documents.
-2. When a product or its images updated by Zed UI product data including images is synced in respective Elasticsearch product concrete documents.
+2. When a product or its images, updated by Zed UI product data including images, is synced in respective Elasticsearch product concrete documents.

 | STORAGE TYPE | TARGET ENTITY | EXAMPLE EXPECTED DATA IDENTIFIER |
 | --- | --- | --- |